marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 CPython internal methods.
 Luckily gdb is extremely smart and helps a lot in mapping what is happening in the Python interpreter with the high level source code.
-Having trapped *wait4* invocations, the first item I expect to see is a libc control path that indeed leads to that syscall:
+Having trapped *wait4* invocations, the first item I expect to see is a libc control path that leads to that syscall:

 ```text
 #0  0x00007ffff7bce47c in __libc_waitpid (pid=19042, stat_loc=0x7fffffffd16c, options=1) at ../sysdeps/unix/sysv/linux/waitpid.c:31